Minster FM: Programming before rebrand

 The majority of Minster FM's programmings were produced and broadcast from its York studios.
-Live presenter-led programming aired from 4 am to 10 pm on weekdays, 6 am to 8 pm on Saturdays and 6 am to 7 pm, with automated non-stop music broadcast overnight.
+Live presenter-led programming aired from 4 am to 10 pm on weekdays, 6 am to 8 pm on Saturdays and 6 am to 7 pm on Sundays, with automated non-stop music broadcast overnight.
 The sole syndicated programme on the station, produced by Salford-based Chris Country Radio, aired on Sunday evenings.

 News

 Minster FM broadcast hourly local news bulletins from 6 am to 6 pm on weekdays and from 8 am to 1 pm at weekends.
 On weekdays, headlines and sports bulletins were broadcast on the half-hour during breakfast and drivetime shows.

-During the station's early years, Minster FM's local news output was not produced in-house but contracted out to Yorkshire Television's regional news service Calendar.

 At all other times, syndicated national bulletins from Sky News Radio were broadcast on the hour.

+Originally, Minster FM's local news provision had been contracted out to Yorkshire Television's regional news service Calendar.
+However, it was later brought in-house.